neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 <br>

-where $s(r_i)$ returns the index of the record *in the sorted array*.
+where $s(r_i)$ returns the index of the record *in the sorted array* (keep in mind that the $i$ here denotes the position of the record in the original array).
 Thus, a highly entropic array will have $X$ vary considerably, whereas in a sorted array, $P(X=1)$ is $1$ and no other differences occur.

 Do note that in order for this approach to work, we adjust negative differences to fall within the range $[0, N-1]$ ($N$ is the number of records).
 We do this by adding $N$ whenever $x_i < 0$.
 Effectively, this just gives us the residue of $x_i \text{ mod } N$.
-If we were to leave this step out, our computation for entropy would likely have its terms cancel out, and we would end up with 0 when in fact the system displays a high degree of entropy.
+If we were to leave this step out, our computation for entropy would likely have its terms cancel out.
+We would end up with a measure of $0$ when in fact the system displays a high degree of entropy.

 <br />